Are Apples Good For Dogs?

 There are a few types of apples that are not safe for dogs.
 These include crab apples, wild apples, and ground cherries.
 These apples contain a higher concentration of cyanide than other types of apples, and they can be harmful to dogs if ingested.

 When sharing apples with your dog, never give them a whole apple.
-Always cut it into small pieces for your furry friend.
+Always cut this healthy treat into small pieces for your furry friend.

 A Veterinarian’s Take on Apples in Dog Diets